Ohio Certified Economic Developer Requirements

 Once certified, a person must complete 16 hours of approved continuing education each year, eight of which must be from OEDA, to maintain certification.

-Are the OEDI courses only for people who want to get certified?
-The OEDI, with its five core courses and capstone course are the pathway to certification for those choosing to pursue the credential.
+The OEDI, with its five core courses, elective courses and capstone course are the pathway to certification for those choosing to pursue the credential.
 However, you do not need to be working toward certification to take the courses.
 Likewise, you do not need to take the full sequence of courses though they are designed as part of a comprehensive curriculum that provides economic developers what they need to know to be successful in Ohio.
 Do you have to become certified?
 The Ohio Certified Economic Developer is a voluntary certification for practitioners who choose to demonstrate their advanced knowledge and training.
 The Ohio CED designation also represents the economic development practitioner’s commitment to advancing the Ohio economy and elevating the economic development profession.

 For more information about maintaining certification click HERE.